 - It's Magic, Charlie Brown throws two bones at Charlie Brown after Snoopy makes him disappear.
 When Charlie Brown sees Lucy playing with her football, he takes the opportunity to kick it from her and then taunt her about it.
 Later on after Snoopy brings him back, Lucy tells him he can't prove that he kicked the football.
 Snoopy retaliates by suspending her in midair and leaves, happily skipping away with together with Charlie Brown.

-- Howard Finkle, WWE's ring announcer during the 90s and early 2000s, was a Butt Monkey almost any time he had any role in any storyline.
+- Howard Finkel, WWE's ring announcer during the 90s and early 2000s, was a Butt Monkey almost any time he had any role in any storyline.
 However, during a feud between the mutually mulleted X-Pac and Jeff Jarrett, Jarrett bullied Finkle (who was bald) as part of the buildup.
 After X-Pac won the hair versus hair match, Finkle got to help him shave Jarrett's head.

 - Stacy Keibler was a Designated Monkey for almost the entirety of her WWE career, despite being (mostly) a face: stripped, spanked, bullied by both men and women, beaten to within an inch of her life on several occasions, and constantly negatively compared to more "traditionally" beautiful Divas such as Torrie Wilson and Trish Stratus.
 And to top it all, she won only three matches over the course of a four-year run.
-But there was a brief period late in 2004 when she Took a Level in Badass, ascended to main-event status, and - arguably her proudest moment - entered a Divas' Battle Royal at that year's Taboo Tuesday and managed to stay in the ring for more than two-thirds of the match, outlasting every other face Diva.
+But there was a brief period late in 2004 when she Took a Level in Badass, ascended to main-event status, and - arguably her proudest moment - entered a Divas' Battle Royal at that year's Taboo Tuesday and managed to stay in the ring for most of the match, outlasting every other face Diva.

 - In Dino Attack RPG, after constantly getting interrupted every time he tried before, Rex finally manages to propose to Amanda during the Final Battle.
 Unfortunately, this quickly turned into a case of Yank the Dog's Chain when Amanda was suddenly killed off a few posts later.